 To this end, model order reduction (MOR) is an essential step to move forward in achieving a compact formulation of the multi-species water quality dynamics to be integrated into a model-based control framework.
-MOR techniques transform the \textit{full-order model (FOM)} to a \textit{reduced-order model (ROM)} in a way that preserves the structure, properties, and the closed-form representation of the FOM while maintaining an acceptable reliable level of accuracy and reducing the computational time.
+MOR techniques transform the \textit{full-order model (FOM)} to a \textit{reduced-order model (ROM)} in a way that preserves the structure, properties, and the closed-form representation of the FOM while achieving the pre-specified level of accuracy and reducing computational time.
 Eventually, the goal is to control chlorine injections dosed by rechlorination stations to maintain residual levels that meet water quality standards.
 That can be achieved by applying an effective control algorithm on the derived ROM.

-Our group has been interested in various dimensions of this research area, and a summary of our work and the prior literature is given next.
+Our group has been interested in various dimensions of this research area.
+A summary of our work and the prior literature is given next.